He's A Devil (In His Own Home Town)

 One commercial 45 RPM release on Sonobeat Records (1968)

 Ray moves to Hollywood shortly after the Sonobeat recording sessions and takes a teaching job at a junior high school.
-But he can't jettison music from his core, so he returns to Austin to reignite his singing career soon thereafter.
-Inducted into the Austin Music Awards Hall of Fame in 1984 and into the Rockabilly Hall of Fame in the late 1990s, today, as America's reigning King of Rockabilly, he's performing still at age 83.
+But he can't jettison music from his core, eventually returning to Austin to reignite his singing career.
+Ray's big break, however, comes in the '70s, when he's rediscovered and begins recording for the Las Vegas-based rockabilly-centric Rollin' Rock label and resumes touring.
+Inducted into the Austin Music Awards Hall of Fame in 1984 and into the Rockabilly Hall of Fame in the late 1990s, today, as America's reigning King of Rockabilly, he's performing still at age 84.

 Ray Campi: bass and vocals